Prohelion/prohelion.github.io/docs/FAQs/CAN_bus_Adapters/Tritum_CAN_Ethernet_Bridge/30_CAN_Ethernet_Fundamentals.md

 In some ways this is a great model.

-Just like CAN Bus, we don’t need to worry about reliability.
+Just like CAN Bus, we don't need to worry about reliability.
 If a packet is lost on the network, a short time later it is resent via a new shout.
 But there are also issues, UDP is noisy, multiple CAN Bus bridges shouting on the same network can all be shouting at once, which would be like multiple people shouting in a room and this makes it hard to figure out who to listen to.

 Finally network routers need to make decisions on how far they want all this noise to travel in a network.

-Obviously we don’t want all this shouting to go too far otherwise we are just going to flood the network with UDP packets, so networking devices (like WiFi access points) are often very aggressive about how far they will let UDP go in a network and will often drop the packets to prevent a network flood.
+Obviously we don't want all this shouting to go too far otherwise we are just going to flood the network with UDP packets, so networking devices (like WiFi access points) are often very aggressive about how far they will let UDP go in a network and will often drop the packets to prevent a network flood.

 **Transmission Control Protocol (TCP)**